Druzhestvo s ogranichena otgovornost (Limited Liability Company)

 Withholding Taxes – Dividends paid to individuals or non-resident entities are subject to 5%.
 An exemption applies on dividends paid to EEA resident entities.

-Interests and royalties paid to non-residents are subject to a 5%, unless rate is reduced under a tax treaty or the EU interest and royalties directive applies.
+Interests and royalties paid to non-residents are subject to a 5% unless the rate is reduced under a tax treaty or the EU interest and royalties directive applies.

 Technical service fees paid to a non-resident are also subject to 10% withholding tax.